Disease vector: Plants and fungi

-Some plants and fungi act as vectors for various pathogens.
+Some insects, plants and fungi act as vectors by transmitting pathogens between susceptible hosts.
+Sap-sucking insects, notably in the Hemiptera, may act as vectors of plant pathogens as well as being crop pests due to feeding.
+Insect, fungal and plant vectors can influence disease cycles in many agricultural systems by carrying plant viruses that spread through soil, roots, or direct plant contact.
+These vectors can not be considered passive carriers, since many of them have life cycles that align closely with host plant growth.
+Their transmission patterns often follow root development, nutrient flow, and plant age, which strengthens their ability to maintain pathogens within a cropping system.
 For example, the big-vein disease of lettuce was long thought to be caused by a member of the fungal division Chytridiomycota, namely Olpidium brassicae.
 Eventually, however, the disease was shown to be viral.
 Later it transpired that the virus was transmitted by the zoospores of the fungus and also survived in the resting spores.
 Since then, many other fungi in Chytridiomycota have been shown to vector plant viruses.